 As conditions alter, the ability to move freely through the landscape in search of more favourable conditions will be vital for the survival of many species.
 Unfortunately land clearing for agriculture and development has left many isolated pockets of remnant habitat.
 Our focus has always been connectivity (in fact this is a major theme of our scientific research).
 We aim to acquire or help manage land adjacent to other conservation areas and to connect up habitat pockets.

 We’ve also been participants in large scale partnerships such as the ambitious Gondwana Link project aiming to connect up remnants of native vegetation over a 1,000km stretch of south-west WA, and the Kosciuszko to Coast project aiming for similar connectivity in NSW.

 Altogether our reserve and partnership properties connect with National Parks and other conservation reserves to contribute to more connected natural landscapes.

 Revegetating cleared land is a big part of reconnecting remnant habitats and helps to sequester carbon.
 We have runs on the board with successful revegetation work in south-west WA at our Monjebup reserves, and ongoing revegetation at Scottsdale near Canberra.

-We are currently working with the Carbon Neutral Charitable Fund (CNCF), a not-for-profit that specialises in high-quality, biodiverse revegetation on our biggest revegetation project to date – a 1,350 hectare area in which over a million trees and shrubs will be planted.
+We are currently working with Carbon Positive Australia, a not-for-profit that specialises in high-quality, biodiverse revegetation, on our biggest revegetation project to date – a 1,350 hectare area in which over a million trees and shrubs will be planted.